Understand your energy bill: we answer some of the most commonly asked questions

 But it can be confusing when your monthly payment doesn’t reflect your energy use - say, in summer, when you’ve not had the heating on.
 But that’s usually perfectly normal.

 This graph shows how we average out a year’s decreasing and increasing energy use for your monthly bill.
-To keep things simple, we’ve not included the energy price cap change that happens twice a year.
+To keep things simple, we’ve not included the energy price cap change that happens every three months.

 It’s then also worth remembering that your energy bill covers more than the units of energy you use.
 There’s also a standing charge for your electricity and gas.
 This is a daily charge that goes towards the cost of the pipes and wires that get the energy to your home.
 So, even if you don’t use any energy, your bill will include these charges.